The 5 Best Cordless Nail Guns

 Brad or Finish Nailers are for finishing work like fixing moldings, baseboards or tacking down ply or other sheet material.

-Angled nail guns are easier to use in difficult spaces and for trim work.
+- Angled nail guns are easier to use in difficult spaces and for trim work.
+Straight nailers are better for benchwork, you are guaranteed a straight drive.

 If you are looking for a tough, powerful machine- whether it is for framing or finishing- expect to pay around $350.
 For light work, something like a Black and Decker nail gun will give good service for less than $100.

-The tools below are the best representatives of fuel cell powered and cordless nail guns around right now.
+Below, are some of the best representatives of fuel cell powered and cordless nail guns around right now.

 This is the kind of tool you need if you thinking of doing a lot of DIY or pro work.
 It is perfect for fixing any kind of moldings.
 It leaves a neat hole and will strike deep enough in hardwoods like oak to need no nail punches afterwards.